Menu:

 Acknowledgments

-My research is currently funded by the NASA Emerging Worlds Program, the NASA Theoretical and Computational Astrophysics Networks program via grant 20-TCAN20-0011, and NSF via grant AST-2007422.
-My supercomputer needs are supported by the NMSU Discovery cluster and XSEDE/TACC Stampede2, through allocation TG-AST140014.
+My research is currently funded by NSF via grant AST-2511672, the NASA Emerging Worlds Program via grant 22-EW22-0005, and the NASA Theoretical and Computational Astrophysics Networks program via grant 20-TCAN20-0011.
+My supercomputer needs are supported by the NMSU Discovery cluster, NASA Pleiades supercluster, and XSEDE/TACC Stampede3 through allocation TG-AST140014.

 Former groups